 Examples of effective AT options for the student with a learning disability:

-- The use of multimedia and electronic information allows students with reading disabilities to improve their comprehension of a topic or idea without being dependent on their reading ability;
+- The use of multimedia and electronic information allows children with reading disabilities to improve their comprehension of a topic or idea without being dependent on their reading ability;

-- Computers and word processors can reduce the burden of editing and re-writing assignments, making the writing process faster and allowing students to work more independently;
+- Computers and word processors can reduce the burden of editing and re-writing assignments, making the writing process faster and allowing children to work more independently;

 - A photo taken with any device that has a camera may be used instead of copying information from a whiteboard.
 This information can be stored digitally and in some cases converted to text;

-Some students will find it very beneficial to use assistive technology and educational software to support the early development of literacy skills and letter-sound awareness.
-Other students will find that their need for AT does not emerge until much later in their education.
+Some children will find it very beneficial to use assistive technology and educational software to support the early development of literacy skills and letter-sound awareness.
+Other children will find that their need for AT does not emerge until much later in their education.

-Matching students’ needs with the use of assistive technology should happen when the need arises.
+Matching the child’s needs with the use of assistive technology should happen when the need arises.

-Early on in Primary school, students are more likely to benefit from the use of educational software and online learning programs to help support reading and spelling development.
-Students at this level are also likely to benefit from the multisensory nature of iPads, tablets and interactive whiteboards can effectively combine language (either spoken or written) and visual images to facilitate learning and reduce cognitive load.
+Early on in Primary school, children are more likely to benefit from the use of educational software and online learning programs to help support reading and spelling development.
+Additionally, the use of iPads, tablets and interactive whiteboards can effectively combine language (either spoken or written) and visual images to facilitate learning and reduce cognitive load.
 However, children’s use of assistive technology should be monitored, and the primary focus of support should still be on providing high quality literacy and numeracy instruction.